 If you were contributing to the scheme on at any time between 1 April 1998 and 30 September 2006 some or all of your benefits paid early could be protected from the reduction if you are a protected member.

+The only occasion where this protection does not automatically apply is if you choose to voluntarily draw your pension on or after age 55 and before age 60.
+Your council can choose to allow the protection to apply - this is a discretion and you can ask your council what their policy is on this matter

 Your council can agree not to make any reduction on compassionate grounds.
 This is a council discretion; you can ask your council what their policy is on this matter.

 If you voluntarily retire before age 65 you do not have to receive immediate payment of your benefits and can defer them within the LGPS for payment at a later date as detailed on page 15.